gnif/LookingGlass/host/README.md

 ## Where is the log?

-It is in your user's temp directory:

-    %TEMP%\looking-glass-host.txt

-Or if running as a system service it will be located in:

-    C:\Windows\Temp\looking-glass-host.txt
+The log file for the host application is located at:

+    %ProgramData%\Looking Glass (host)\looking-glass-host.txt

-You can find out where the file is by right clicking on the tray icon and selecting "Log File Location"
+You can also find out where the file is by right clicking on the tray icon and selecting "Log File Location".

+The log file for the looking glass service is located at:

+	%ProgramData%\Looking Glass (host)\looking-glass-host-service.txt

+This is useful for troubleshooting errors related to the host application not starting.

 ### High priority capture using DXGI and Secure Desktop (UAC) capture support